avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 ![Camera streaming side by side](https://github.com/avafinger/bananapi-zero-ubuntu-base-minimal/raw/master/cameras.png)

-There is support for cameras in Kernel mainline kernel.
-You can use USB camera or the OV5640 camera (DVP).
+There is support for camera in mainline kernel.
+You can use a USB camera or the OV5640 camera (DVP).
+In general, USB camera are slower than the DVP camera, you can stream video at 20 FPS with DVP camera and 10 FPS for the USB camera.
+The quality of the image is highly dependent on the lens used.
+Using a sensor without AF is recommended if you use mainline kernel.

 * USB camera
 * OV5640 DVP camera